Neuroscience (PhD)

 The Neuroscience PhD program prepares students for independent research and teaching in neuroscience.
 It seeks to train students who will be expert in one particular approach to neuroscientific research, but who will also have a strong general background in other areas of neuroscience and related disciplines.
 To achieve this objective, students take interdisciplinary core and advanced courses in neuroscience, as well as related courses sponsored by other graduate programs.
 In addition, students carry out research under the supervision of faculty members in the program.

 The UCSF Neuroscience program faculty, who are among the world leaders in their respective areas of neuroscience, utilize innovative cellular, computational, electrophysiological, genetic, imaging, and molecular strategies to address outstanding problems in neuroscience.
 These approaches are employed in an integrative manner to engage in research in all areas of neuroscience, including behavior, biophysics, cell biology, development, neural systems, and disorders of the nervous system.
-The collaborative nature of the UCSF environment offers a unique opportunity in which to take advantage of the interdisciplinary nature of research at the frontier of modern neuroscience.
+The collaborative nature of the UCSF environment offers a unique opportunity for students to take advantage of the interdisciplinary nature of research at the frontier of modern neuroscience.

 The UCSF Neuroscience Program is committed to a diverse and inclusive graduate student population, which enhances the educational experience, the workplace, and the nature of scientific research.